 When retweeting from HootSuite, links may be cut off if the user doesn’t cut and paste the link into the ‘Add a Link’ box, which then shrinks it.
 I wish it wouldn’t allow the send it if a message is too long, but that safeguard isn’t offered.

 TweetDeck allows you to view a feed of your new followers.
-HootSuite seems to have purposely disabled that functionality.
+HootSuite does not.
 Also, TweetDeck’s Mentions column includes your tweets that others have retweeted, and HootSuite’s does not.

 Both Hootsuite and TweetDeck systems provide a more elegant retweet function than Twitter, in that they allow you to choose your retweet default to be old style, which allows you to edit before sending, or new style, which just sends the retweet as-is, like Twitter.
 Both are useful for scheduling tweets, especially if you want to post from other social media accounts, such as LinkedIn, a FaceBook profile page or fan page, etc. Note that the only tool I’ve heard of that allows you to schedule recurring tweets is called Gremln.